-The Fortran standard does not define a rule as to the filename format of F90 module files.
-In fact, some (mostly old) compilers don't even use module files at all, instead embedding the modules within the object files.
+The Fortran standard does not define a rule as to the filename format

 The autoconf package provides a macro, AC_FC_MODULE_EXTENSION, which can be used to determine the file suffix of module files for a compiler, although currently it only handles cases when the file basename is the module name either in upper or lower case.
 However, there appears no macro that actually returns the format of the module file.
 For example a module named test could result in one of: